smithkre/django-lazy-settings/README.md

 Configuration
 -------------

-Add the sr app to your installed apps and define your settings :code:`SR` variable as a dictionary.
+Add the lazy_setting app to your installed apps.

 Example: